 DB USA Corp. has identified the following risks and risk drivers arising from its strategies and business activities under the Supervisory severely adverse scenario.
-Material risks, individually and in the aggregate, are incorporated in internally defined idiosyncratic events, in models and in non-model estimation approaches, and are projected to result in material balance sheet, income statement, or capital impacts.
+Material risks, individually and in the aggregate, are incorporated in internally defined idiosyncratic events, in quantitative models, and non-model estimation approaches, and are projected to result in material balance sheet, income statement, or capital impacts.